castillohair/enhancer-design/data/README.md

 ## Data for training accessibility models

-Processed data necessary for model training and some analysis, located in the [`dhs_index`](./dhs_index/) subfolder.
+Processed data necessary for model training and some analysis will be downloaded into the [`dhs_index`](./dhs_index/) subfolder.
 The [`process_data.ipynb`](./dhs_index/process_data.ipynb) notebook reproduces our data processing workflow starting from raw published sources, but re-running this should not be necessary in most cases.

 ## Cell line and mouse retina MPRA results

-Located in the [`mpra`](./mpra/) subfolder.
+Processed MPRA data will be downloaded into the [`mpra`](./mpra/) subfolder.

 The downloaded file `enhancer_mpra_processed.tsv` contains annotations and processed MPRA measurements of tested enhancers.
 Annotation columns include:
 - Sequence ID
 - Enhancer sequence
 - Source (i.e. genome, Fast SeqProp, DEN)